ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

         }
     }
     ```

+    The file specifies which profile to use (`"requires": ["bare-metal"]`) and which C library to use (`"target.c_lib": "small"`).
-    <span class="tips">**Tip:** `"target.c_lib": "small"` enables an optimised version of the C library with lower memory footprint.
-For more details, see [Using small C libraries in Mbed OS bare metal](c_small_libs.md)</span>.
+    In this example, we're using `"target.c_lib": "small"` (small C library).
+This means your application will use an optimised version of the C library with lower memory footprint.
+For more details, see [Using small C libraries in Mbed OS bare metal](../bare-metal/using-small-c-libraries.html).

     Bare metal has a minimal set of default APIs - those that are always available to a bare metal application.
 You can add other supported APIs if you need the features they enable.

-    For a list of default and supported APIs, [please see our full API list](bare_metal.md#features).
+    For a list of default and supported APIs, [please see our full API list](../apis/index.html).

-1. Add dependencies - in this example, we need to add the library that contains the `EventQueue` class:
+1. This example depends on the `EventQueue` class, so you need to add the library that contains that class:

-    1. Locate the API and the library where it is declared in `mbed-os/`.
+    1. In `mbed-os/`, locate the API and the library in which it is declared.
-    1. In the library folder, find the library's name in `mbed_lib.json`.
+    1. In the library folder, open `mbed_lib.json` and find the library's name.
 You will need it for the next step.

         For example: `mbed-os/events/mbed_lib.json`:
         ```json